shekhra400/Explore-AI/README.md

 <img src="resources/static/smart_it_troubleshoot.jpeg" width="400" height="250">

-This application is built to support IT professionals in efficiently diagnosing and resolving technical issues using AI.
-It enables users to upload documents such as system logs, technical manuals, and error reports, and interact with the system through natural language queries to receive intelligent, context-aware insights.
+This application is designed to assist IT professionals in diagnosing and resolving technical issues using AI.
+Users can upload **PDF troubleshooting guides** and interact with the system through natural language queries to receive context-aware, intelligent insights.

-The app leverages **Retrieval-Augmented Generation (RAG)** to enhance the accuracy of responses by combining document retrieval with large language model (LLM) capabilities.
-At its core, it follows a **Multi-Agent Agentic AI design pattern**, where a **Supervisor Agent** dynamically interprets the user's prompt and orchestrates the appropriate agents and tools based on the available resources.

-Once a response is generated, the system optionally integrates with a **Slack tool** to send the troubleshooting message directly to an IT support Slack channel, streamlining communication and accelerating issue resolution.
+Built on a Multi-Agent Agentic AI design using LangGraph and Retrieval-Augmented Generation (RAG), it combines semantic retrieval with LLM reasoning, coordinated by a Supervisor Agent.
+A human-in-the-loop Slack integration allows users to selectively share key troubleshooting steps and takeaways with support teams, enhancing collaboration and knowledge flow.

 ---